Major Update

 Before beginning the course, you should:

-Your course materials include a "Setup Instructions" document that details important steps you must take before you travel to a live class event or start an online class.
+must access the "Setup Instructions" document in the Course Material Downloads section of your SANS portal and follow its instructions before you travel to a live class event or start an online class.
 It may take 30 minutes or more to complete these instructions.

 Your class uses an electronic workbook for its lab instructions.
 In this new environment, a second monitor and/or a tablet device can be useful for keeping class materials visible while you are working on your course's labs.